Allegheny-Computer-Science-600610-25-26/site-template/CONTRIBUTING.md

 #### Method Section Requirements

-* describes the infrastructure and tools implemented to serve, test, and support research and conduct experiments
+* **Describes** the infrastructure and tools implemented to serve, test, and support research and conduct experiments
-* enumerates the general processes and code used by the project with required technical content that would include, for instance, diagrams and/or code snippets and/or algorithm statements
+* **Enumerates** the general processes and code used by the project with required technical content that would include, for instance, diagrams and/or code snippets and/or algorithm statements
-* addresses the interventions that the research incorporates or develops to address ethical concerns in datasets, software processes, or theoretical approaches
+* **Addresses** the interventions that the research incorporates or develops to address ethical concerns in datasets, software processes, or theoretical approaches

 #### Experimental Results

-* displays and discusses evaluative metrics and data used as validation strategies the projects
+* **Displays and discusses** evaluative metrics and data used as validation strategies the projects
-* clearly defines thresholds for success, and discusses the outcomes of experiments relative to them
+* **Defines** thresholds for success, and discusses the outcomes of experiments relative to them
-* explores the trade-offs evident in the experimental results, leverage previously defined metrics about, for instance, efficiency and/or effectiveness
+* **Explores** the trade-offs evident in the experimental results, leverages previously defined metrics about, for instance, efficiency and/or effectiveness
-* uses techniques such as statistics and/or data visualizations to highlight the key trends in the experimental results
+* **Uses** techniques such as statistics and/or data visualizations to highlight the key trends in the experimental results
-* discusses any threats to validity that remain from the original summary of the research or those introduced by any approaches or data used in the these research and implementation process
+* **Discusses** any threats to validity that remain from the original summary of the research or those introduced by any approaches or data used in the these research and implementation process
-  - [ ] The discussion and future work section critically reflects on the completed research project
-  - [ ] The conclusion outlines, with sufficient depth and detail, avenues for further and/or future work

 ## Gauging your level of achievement